God Reveals Himself

 Well, here’s the thing.
 Tomorrow is my 41st birthday, and although this is the last morning I will wake up as a 40-year-old, there’s no way I’m spending my day out purchasing that shiny new Lexus of my teenage dreams.
 First of all, gold trim is so ’90’s.

-But second of all, my definition of success looks completely different than it (obviously) did way back then.
+But secondly, my definition of success looks entirely different than it (obviously) did way back then.
 I’ve realized that true success is so much more than an outward mirage.
 And shiny new toys only offer temporary satisfaction.
 Because when the shine begins to fade, and we look a little closer, we find they are often quite hollow inside.

-My silver minivan may not be flashy but its certainly not empty.
-I cart my passel of kids around in it everyday.
-Somewhere in this road trip of life, I found myself trading the mirage for meaning.
+My grey minivan may not be flashy but its certainly not empty.
+It is stuffed with purpose that sometimes smells like last week’s crunchy taco drive-through run.
+Because somewhere in this road trip of life, I found myself trading mirage for meaning.

-The believers in ancient Rome found themselves doing the very same thing.
-They lived in the capital of the greatest world empire, many of them inside Caesar’s own household, and a weighty decision rested on their shoulders: to chase down the mirages of success and power projected all around them?
-Or to chase down the real meaning of it all?
-To settle for the outward image?
-Or to dig down deep into life’s inner most core and discover true substance?
+The believers in ancient Rome found themselves doing so too.
+They lived in the capital of the greatest world empire, many of them living inside Caesar’s own household, and a weighty decision rested on their shoulders: to chase after the mirages of success and power projected in the opulence all around them?
+Or to dig down into the messiness of life to uncover the truest substance?

 In today’s Life Journal readings we open up the book of Romans, a letter from the apostle Paul to the church of Rome in the first century.
 This morning I couldn’t get past chapter 1.